Explore the different types of Financial Aid:

 Federal Work Study

-Federal work study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+Federal work study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money through work to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

 What You Need to Know About Federal Aid